White Skunk Feminized

 It should be noted that seeds in this category are technically not female seeds, as the biological definition rests on them having a full complement of genetics.
 Some seedbanks declare that they stock ‘100% female’ seeds, but we consider this to be both scientifically inaccurate, and misleading, since they are not truly female.
 It is also for this reason they are seldom recommended as a good source for a mother plant.
 The process by which mothers have their life-cycle prolonged, and the constant low-grade stress caused by removing cuttings, is best withstood by regular females which are more resilient when kept under these conditions.
 Crossing naturally male cannabis plants with feminized ones should result in a yield of seed-bearing flowers, but the resulting offspring will have the same roughly 55% feminine, 45% masculine ratio as seeds created in the regular way, and there is no real advantage to doing this.
 However, there is little difference in aroma, flavour, resin production, THC level, THC to CBD ratio and so on, between a regular and 'fem' variety.

 This category collects every feminized seed-strain available from the White Label Seed Company and Sensi Seeds.
 The filters can be used to easily view them according to the size of yield, flowering time, height gain, price, indica, sativa or hybrid content, indoor or outdoor growth suitability, whether it has won a cannabis cup, and so forth.
-Some of the most famous names, such as Northern Lights, Master Kush and different types of Skunk and Haze, can be found here.
+Some of the most famous names, such as White Widow, Master Kush and different types of Skunk and Haze, can be found here.